forefireAPI/pyForeFire/README.md

 # pyForeFire

+pyForeFire is now included in the main ForeFire repository at https://github.com/forefireAPI/forefire this repository is now  archived and discontinued

 pyForeFire is a Python library for dealing with C++ library ForeFire.
 It provide numerous ForeFire bindings, written with pybind11 python library.

 ## Building pyForeFire